6,000 feet above sea leval

 Belted Galloway Cattle

-Developed in the 16th century, the Belted Galloway (a heritage beef breed), is polled (hornless) originating in Galloway, southwestern Scotland and imported into North America beginning in the early 1940's.
+Developed in the 16th century, the Belted Galloway (a heritage beef breed), is polled (hornless).
+The breed originated in Galloway, southwestern Scotland and imported into North America beginning in the early 1940's.
 They are also known as "Belties" and sometimes called "Oreo" Cows.
 Belties are Black, Red, or Dun and normally the same color on each end, with a white belt around the middle.
 The Belted Galloway Society in the United States was founded in 1951.

 Belted Galloways tend to be very docile, which means they’re easy to handle and care for.
 They exhibit terrific foraging ability.
 A Danish study found that compared to other breeds, the Galloway consumed many more different types of flora.
 Since they eat flora passed over by other cattle breeds, they can flourish even with less than ideal conditions.

-Belted Galloways are medium in size, with cows weighing about 1,100 to 1,300 pounds and bulls about 1,800 to 2,000 pounds.
+Belted Galloways are medium in size, with cows weighing up to 1,300 pounds and bulls up to 2,000 pounds.
 At birth, bull calves weigh 70 to 80 pounds and heifer calves 60 to 70 pounds.
 Genetically, Belties are known for their longevity and hardiness, are resistant to disease, have high fertility rates and calving is easy for them.
 They exhibit great mothering abilities and are very protective of their calves against predators.

 Consumer Benefits of Grass Fed Beef